 “The court has given what you have asked for - justice!” replied Judge Irving Kaufman.
 “What you really wanted is mercy.
 But that is something that this court has no right to give.”

-This response from the judge has scriptural bearing: no one is good - no one in all the world.
-Each and every one of us have sinned.
+This response from the judge has a scriptural bearing: no one is good - no one in all the world.
+Every one of us has sinned.
 If God gave us justice, each one of us would have our place in hell - separated from God forever.

 If God kept a record of our sins - or if He held a grudge against us - we could say that He purposefully built a barrier between Himself and us so that we would be separated from Him forever.

 But He did not do that.
 He sent His one and only begotten Son to be our one and only Savior.
 Now, we have access to Him, when we repent, because of His mercy.

 Prayer: Thank You, Father, for Your willingness to forgive us of our sins and grant us Your love and salvation.
 Your mercy is a treasure to us!
 In Jesus’ Name, Amen.